KILTprotocol/kilt-workshop-101/identity.md

 > 💡 In cryptography, a mnemonic is a random series of words.
 For example, `gold upset segment cake universe` is a mnemonic.
 It's used to generate keypairs.
 What's great about a mnemonic is that it's **human-readable**.
 A person can memorize it, and use it later to re-generate their keypairs and address.

+## Create a file

+Create a new file `1-generateMnemonic.js`.
+All of the code for this step needs to go into this file.

 ## Code

 To generate an identity, two methods from the KILT SDK are needed: